hummat/hummat.github.io/_drafts/2020-06-17-looking-for-lucy.md

 [^2]: Always take prior probabilities into account when dealing with conditionals, otherwise you will fall pray to the _base rate fallacy_.
 [^6]: There is another form of independence though, called _conditional independence_, involving conditional probabilities.

-> **Choosing a team:** There is another interesting observation to be made here: Those probabilities we’ve chosen are _beliefs_ about how the world is rather than facts.
-We therefore make use of _Bayesian statistics_ instead of _Frequentist statistics_, where probabilities are seen as properties of the world to be measured.
-A fair coin for example has a $50\\%$ chance of landing either `head` or `tail` and you can find out about this fact through observation of repeated experiments.
+> **Choosing a team:** There is another interesting observation to be made here: Those probabilities we’ve chosen are, for the most part, _beliefs_ about how the world is.
+We therefore make use of _Bayesian statistics_ instead of _Frequentist statistics_, where probabilities are exclusively seen as intrinsic properties of the world to be measured.
+A fair coin for example has a $50\\%$ chance of landing either `head` or `tail` and you can find out about this fact through the observation of repeated experiments.
 We’ll come back to the distinction between those two views on probabilities in future posts when talking about _calibration_.

 ### More dimensions and variance